 Motorcyclists have the ability to run red lights – legally.

-In Illinois, for example, if a municipality has less than 2 million residents, motorcyclists are permitted to treat the stoplight as more of a stop sign- yielding to other traffic before proceeding through the red light.
+In Illinois, among 11 other states, motorcyclists are permitted to treat stop lights as if they were stop signs, yielding to other traffic before proceeding through the red light.

-A motorcycle’s headlight must always be turned on- even at 12 in the afternoon.
+A motorcycle’s headlight must always be turned on.

-The state of Minnesota wants to keep students safe when it comes to their choice of garb – since shorts, shirts without longsleeves or riding without gloves don’t provide the proper amount of protection.
-Also, it’s important to note that this is specifically intended to have to do with students’ outfits while riding- not all the time.
+The state of Minnesota wants to keep students safe when it comes to their choice of garb since shorts don’t provide the proper amount of protection while riding.
+This law is specifically aimed at students’ outfits while riding during a motorcycle learning or endorsement program – not all the time.

 Pop wheelies on the regular?
-You may want to think twice – in some locations, you’re technically considered a criminal.
+You may want to think twice.

-While laws about wheelies are generally pretty common, there are a number of variations can be found across different municipalities — mostly having to do with the safety of bystanders and other riders or drivers in the area.
-If you’d like an example, the state of Maine has a great one with very detailed wording for clarification purposes.
+While laws about wheelies are generally pretty common, there are a number of variations that can be found across different municipalities including in Maine.

 Don’t run out of gas…or else.

 In Youngstown, Ohio, it’s illegal to run out of gas.
 We’re curious, does anyone actually do this on purpose anyways?
 Always check your fuel levels before you head out, but triple check if you’re riding in Ohio.